Who will win Eurovision 2022? Full list of odds

 The Eurovision Song Contest is fast approaching, with a new group of artists competing to have their music crowned the song of the year.

-The annual celebration of Europe’s greatest music acts kicks off in Turin next Tuesday (10 May) with the first semi-final and another on Thursday (12 May).
+The annual celebration of Europe’s greatest music acts kicked off in Turin on Tuesday (10 May) with the first semi-final, while the second was on Thursday (12 May).

+The countries that made it through in the first semi-final were Armenia, Greece, Iceland, Lithuania, Moldova, Netherlands, Norway, Portugal, Switzerland and Ukraine.

+The qualifiers in the second semi-final were Australia, Azerbaijan, Belgium, Czech Republic, Estonia, Finland, Poland, Romania, Serbia and Sweden.

 According to William Hill, Ukraine are leading the pack to win the competition, with a 42 per cent chance of winning, amid the country’s ongoing war with Russia.